thienthu/GRNforge/README.md

 ## 6. Running the pipeline (quick start)

-Start in the project root
+Start in the project root.
+You can run with test data or after you run preprocessing to extarct gene activity and gene expression from preprocessing, tf-peak and motif score (GimmeMotifs and TOBIAS).
+Before run pipelines, please download gene annotation (**section 7**) and store it in `data/universal_files`

 Step 1 — Generate TFBS
-you can run with test data or after you run preprocessing to extarct gene activity and gene expression from preprocessing, tf-peak and motif score (GimmeMotifs and TOBIAS
 ```
 python scripts/GRNforge/tfbs_detection/filter_peak_and_find_motifs.py
 ```